nicholascar/gswa-supermodel/docs/components/bores.md

 ## Code Repository

-While a copy of all Borehole Profile resources are contained within the repository for the GSWA Supermodel, the home location of this profile is:
+While a copy of all Bores Model resources are contained within the repository for the GSWA Supermodel, the home location of this profile is:

 * <https://github.com/geological-survey-of-queensland/gsq-borehole-profile/>